 Computer failure, hardware conflict, hard drive fails, or hacker invade is a fact of computer life.
-It’s not a matter of whether or not your computer will encounter these problems; it’s a matter of when.
-As for the destination backup path, you can backup files to internal hard drive that OS installed on, or you can backup files to Seagate external hard drive or the like for better protection.
+It’s not a matter of whether or not your computer will encounter these problems, it’s a matter of when.
+As for the destination backup path, you can backup files to internal hard drive or external hard drive or the like for better protection.
 The latter way avoids the data loss caused by system disk failure or system meltdown.

 You know the importance of backing up, how about automatically backup?
 We all are busy with various stuff, work, family, friends, school, etc. It is hard to promise we can remember to do backup for each modifying.
-So, a schedule or auto task really helps a lot.
-Auto back up files to external hard drive on Windows saves times and efforts and memory.
+But with the help of a schedule or auto task, it becomes a piece of cake.
+And it saves you much time and effort as well as protect your precious memory.

 How to automatically backup files to external hard drive?